 - Delivery Domains: The Apex domain and WWW subdomain should be added by default, but please add both if they are not present, along with any other subdomains intend to use with StackPath.

-If HTTPS or WWW redirects are being utilized on the origin server these can be enabled within the EdgeRules tab under Sites > Website Domain > EdgeRules
+If a WWW redirect is being utilized on the origin server these can be enabled within the EdgeRules tab under Sites > Website Domain > EdgeRules

 Configure WAF Settings